JinnWu686/SRC_RL/README.md

 ```

 ### Reset:
-'reset' function is also a necessary component in Gymnasium environment, It resets the environment to its initial state at the beginning of each episode.
+'__reset__' function is also a necessary component in Gymnasium environment, It resets the environment to its initial state at the beginning of each episode.
 In our case,
 it basically involves recovering all joints of robot arm and view of camera to their original positions.
 Code belows shows the setting initial positions of PSMs.
 ```
     self.psm1.servo_jp([0.01102378,-0.01772329,0.10328061,-0.00375491,-0.03087782,0.21085757])